-How to Make Money and Find Jobs in Tenerife and the Canary Islands
+How to Make Money and Find a Job in Tenerife

 Making Money Is Not so Easy

-Many British people, and other nationalities too, come to Tenerife, or want to come to the island, thinking it will be easy to get work there.
+Many people come to Tenerife and the Canary Islands as a whole thinking it will be easy to get work there.
 A lot of these people also have grand dreams of running their own businesses to make money in the Canary Islands.

 The reality is very different and a lot of Brits find that it is not as easy as they thought and many have to give up and go home because they have run out of money and have been unable to find a way of making money on the island on a regular basis.

 Running a bar in Tenerife has become almost a cliché and that tells you how difficult it really is because the competition is fierce.
 So many other people have had the same idea of making money from bar sales that the resort areas are full of bars, bar-restaurants, and cafés all in competition with one another.